bmbouter/CeleryManagement/doc/policy/api.rst

     Returns the current time as a :class:`datetime.datetime` object.
 (The datetime module is also available to policies.)

-.. function:: today()
+.. function:: today([offset_days, timestr, time])

-    Returns the current date as a :class:`datetime.date` object.
+    Returns the current date as a :class:`datetime.datetime` object.
 (The datetime module is also available to policies.)
+All arguments are optional, and only keyword arguments are allowed.

+    If no arguments are provided, the time defaults to ``00:00:00`` (midnight).
+    However, some keyword arguments are offered which can change this behavior.

+    :keyword int offset_days: An integer which can set the date forward or backward from the current date.

+    :keyword str timestr: A string representing a time which will be used in the returned datetime object.
+The string's format is as follows: ``HH:MM:SS.mmmmmm``

+                          - ``HH``, ``MM``, ``SS`` are the minutes, hours, and seconds.
+                          - ``mmmmmm`` is the microseconds, which can be 0-6 digits.

+                          The seconds and microseconds are optional.

+    :keyword tuple time: A tuple representing a time which will be used in the returned datetime object.
+The elements much be integers which represent: hours, minutes, seconds, and microseconds.
+The seconds and microseconds are
+                         optional.

+    If both *timestr* and *time* are provided, only *timestr* will be used.

 Email
 -----

-.. function:: send_email(subject, message, from_email, recipient_list, auth_user=None, auth_password=None)
+.. function:: send_email(subject, message, from_email, recipient_list, [auth_user [, auth_password]])

     Sometimes, a policy does not need to (or is not able to) respond automatically to the condition it finds.
 This function allows a policy to send you an email in such situations.
 It is built on top of Django_'s email feature.

-    :param string subject: The subject of the email message, as a string.
+    :param str subject: The subject of the email message, as a string.
-    :param string message: The content of the email message, as a string.
+    :param str message: The content of the email message, as a string.
-    :param string from_email: The email address that will appear in the *from* field.
+    :param str from_email: The email address that will appear in the *from* field.
     :param list recipient_list: A list of email addresses to which to send the email.
-    :param string auth_user: Username for the SMTP server.
-If not given, Django will use the EMAIL_HOST_USER setting.
+    :param str auth_user: Username for the SMTP server.
+If not given, Django will use the ``EMAIL_HOST_USER`` setting.
-    :param string auth_password: Password for the SMTP server.
-If not given, Django will use the EMAIL_HOST_PASSWORD
+    :param str auth_password: Password for the SMTP server.
+If not given, Django will use the ``EMAIL_HOST_PASSWORD``
                               setting.

 Celery States
 -------------